Inverse decision-making using neural amortized Bayesian actors: Introduction

 Another challenge is that Bayesian actor models often have free parameters.
-It is common practice to set these parameters by hand, e.g. by choosing parameters of the prior distribution to match the statistics of the experiment or the natural environment or by choosing the cost function to express task goals defined by the experimenter.
+One option is to set these parameters by hand, e.g. often assuming that subjects use the identical prior and cost function defined by the experiment, as in ideal observer analysis, or by matching prior distributions to the statistics of the natural environment.
 Predictions of the Bayesian model are then compared to behavioral data to assess optimality.
-This practice is problematic because priors and costs might not be known beforehand and can be idiosyncratic to individual participants.
-For example, an actor's cost function might not only contain task goals, e.g. hitting a target, but also internal factors.
+This practice is problematic, because priors and costs may not be known to the experimenter beforehand and can be idiosyncratic to individual participants.
+For example, an actor's cost function might not only contain task goals, e.g. hitting a target, but also internal costs.
 These can include cognitive factors such as computational resources \citep{lewis2014computational, lieder2020resource, gershman2015computational}, but also more generally cognitive and physiological factors including biomechanical effort \citep{hoppe2016learning,straub2022putting}.
-An actor's prior distribution might neither match the statistics of the task at hand nor those of the natural environment perfectly \citep{feldman2013tuning}.
-In the spirit of rational analysis \citep{simon1955behavioral,anderson1991human,gershman2015computational}, this has motivated researchers to invert Bayesian actor models, i.e. to use Bayesian actor models as statistical models of behavior and infer the free parameters from behavior.
+An actor's prior distribution might neither match the statistics of the task at hand nor those of the natural environment \citep{feldman2013tuning}.
+In the spirit of rational analysis \citep{simon1955behavioral,anderson1991human,gershman2015computational}, this has motivated researchers to invert Bayesian actor models, i.e. to use Bayesian actor models as statistical models of behavior and perform Bayesian inference over the free parameters from behavior.
 This approach has come to be known in different application areas under different names, including doubly-Bayesian analysis \citep{aitchison2015doubly}, cognitive tomography \citep{houlsby2013cognitive}, inverse reinforcement learning \citep{rothkopf2013modular,muelling2014learning} and inverse optimal control \citep{kwon2020inverse, schultheis2021inverse}.
+However, because the forward problem of computing optimal Bayesian actions for a given perception and decision-making problem is computationally expensive, the inverse decision-making problem, if only numerical solutions are available, is prohibitively expensive and makes computing gradients with respect to the parameters for efficient optimization or sampling infeasible. \looseness=-1